frame-lang/frame-docs/advanced_frame/persistance.rst

 Persistance
 ==========

-An important capability of many types of software is supporting **workflows**.
+An important capability of many types of software applications is supporting **workflows**.
 A workflow is an asynchronously executed sequence of event driven steps .
 Most commonly the asychronous aspect of a workflow means that the it must be able to be persisted